Axminster Carpets

-Axminster Carpets Ltd is an Axminster, Devon based English manufacturer of carpets, particularly the same-named Axminster carpets.
+Axminster Carpets Limited is an English manufacturer of carpets, particularly the eponymous Axminster carpets.
+The company is based in Axminster, Devon.

 Background

-Whilst visiting Cheapside Market, London, Devon-based weaver Thomas Whitty was impressed by a large Turkish carpet he saw.
-On his return to Axminster, he used his skills to work out how to produce a product of similar quality.
-After several months work he completed his first carpet on midsummer's day 1755.
+Whilst visiting Cheapside market in London, Devon-based weaver Thomas Whitty was impressed by a large Turkish carpet that he saw.
+Upon his return to Axminster, he used his weaving skills to work out how to produce a product of similar quality.
+After several months work, he completed his first carpet on midsummer's day in 1755.

-Whitty's carpets, looking much like horizontal-tapestries, became the benchmark for wealthy aristocrats to have in their country homes and town houses, between 1755 and 1835.
+Whitty's carpets, looking much like horizontal tapestries, became the benchmark for wealthy aristocrats to have in their country homes and town houses, between 1755 and 1835.
 The company produced Axminster carpets for: the music room of the Royal Pavilion, Brighton; Chatsworth House; Powderham Castle; Saltram House; and Warwick Castle.
-King George III and Queen Charlotte of Mecklenburg-Strelitz purchased Axminster carpets and also visited the factory.
+King George III and Queen Charlotte purchased Axminster carpets and also visited the factory.

 In 1800, the company made a 74 × 52 ft carpet for Mahmud II, the Sultan of the Ottoman Empire, known today as the most famous Axminster Carpet of all.
 Depicting a blazing sun, moon and a whole constellation of stars, it cost £1000.
 Carried out of the factory by thirty men from the local Congregational Church, it was initially placed in the Topkapi Palace.
 It was then moved to the Defterdar Palace, where it became the property of Esma Sultan, the daughter of Sultan Mustapha III.

 Decline

 In 1828, a disastrous fire destroyed the weaving looms.
-In 1835 the company owner, Samuel Rampson Whitty, the founder's grandson, was declared bankrupt.
+In 1835, the company owner, Samuel Rampson Whitty, the founder's grandson, was declared bankrupt.
 Blackmores of Wilton, Wiltshire, near Salisbury, bought the remaining stock and looms and extended their business to include hand-knotted carpets, which were still called Axminsters.

 In July 2012, Axminster Heritage Ltd bought the now Grade II listed former original carpet factory in which Thomas Whitty founded the company and wove the first carpets.
 It now houses the town's heritage centre, incorporating the town museum and the tourist information centre.